joseedil/lambda-qoi/README.md

 The header of the image files is defined in `src/Header.hs`.
 It consists of the image width and height info together with how many channels there are in each pixel and its colorspace.
 We use the [binary](https://hackage.haskell.org/package/binary) provides facilities to serialize and deserialize Haskell data types.
 Note that we treat the required header magic bytes in the `get` and `put` functions for the header, but we do not store that information, failing if we try to decode an invalid qoi file.

 The `src/Util.hs` file defines some utility functions used in the decoder just to make the code a bit cleaner.

+The main application lives in the `app/Main.hs` file.
+It reads the command line arguments, get the raw qoi encoded string from a file on the disk and tries to decode it, saving the decoded image to a PNG file on disk

+#### Decoding

 The file `src/Decoder.hs` is where the logic of the decoding algorithm lives.
 The type `Chunk` is used to represent the specified data chunks in which we can represent a single pixel, a run of repeated pixels and consult a pixel stored in a running array of previously seen pixels.